noahtheprogrammer/soltrade/README.md

 </div>

 ### Introduction
 Soltrade is a Python-based, open source trading bot that I created in order to dive deeper into the workings of the blockchain and leap headfirst into the world of technical analysis.
-It integrates EMA, RSI, and Bollinger Band indicators into a fifteen-minute interval to predict the most profitable course of action.
+It integrates EMA, RSI, and Bollinger Band indicators into a customizable trading interval to predict the most profitable course of action.
 Jupiter has been integrated into Soltrade as well, allowing for near-instantaneous transactions with minimal fees.
 Soltrade is fairly customizable, with more user input to come in later versions.
 A ten-day chart demonstation of open and close positions with Soltrade's algorithm can be viewed below.

 <div align="center">
   <img src=https://user-images.githubusercontent.com/81941019/227742349-d87b9dab-286e-47a9-a1b7-51f4e8023274.png alt="demo_chart">